mewism/ensek/README.md

 3. Launch Git Bash and install Newman by running the following command in GitBash: npm install -g newman.
 4. within Git Bash navigate to the directory where your Postman collection is saved.
 5. Run the following command in GitBash: newman run <collection-name>.json

+A bug report has been added covering the restful api testing.